dworthen/scf/README.md

   message: Do you not want to worry about configuration and just scaffold?
 ```

-> _globals.yaml_ is a YAML file and does not need to contain opening and closing `---` as with files containing YAML front matter.
+> _globals.yaml_ is a YAML file and does not need to contain the opening and closing `---` tags.

 The _package.json_ and _globals.yaml_ files of [dworthen/scf-static-site-template](https://github.com/dworthen/scf-static-site-template) demonstrates conditional scaffolding.